jfsorrell/markdownvsc/README.md

 # markdownvsc
-Writing portfolio sample using VSC and Markdown
+Writing portfolio sample using VSC and Markdown.

 Click the VSCSample folder for the documentation on the VSC web editor and Markdown.